The Broadway, Bradford: History

 In 1998 the Forster Square Development Partnership was established between Magellan Properties, Caddick Developments and the City of Bradford Metropolitan District Council.
-They planned a 51,096 m² (570,000 sq ft) shopping centre containing Debenhams, Next, C&A, Marks and Spencer and 100 shops and other leisure facilities.
+They planned a 51,096 m² (570,000 sq ft) shopping centre containing Primark, Next, River Island, and over 90 shops and other leisure facilities.
 (BHS had a store in Broadway, but it demolished as part of the demolition of the previous development on the site and C&A also had a store on the old Broadway but closed all UK stores in 2001 and thus cancelled plans to be part of this redevelopment).
 The partnership sold it to Stannifer which was bought out by the Westfield Group in December 2004.

 Planning permission for the development was approved on 10 September 2003, with the claim that 3,000 new jobs could be created.
 Demolition on the Forster Square site started on 18 March 2004 and by mid-2006 the site was empty apart from a large pile of rubble.
 It was originally hoped that the complex would be open by late 2007 (with construction commencing in early 2006), but with a lack of anchor tenants and with many workmen still working on Westfield Derby, the start date for construction was pushed back.
 The delays led to Bradford Council threatening to take back control of the site from Westfield, if progress was not made.

 By 2006 demolition work had freed for development a site encompassed by Hall Ings, Well Street, the new Lower Kirkgate and Charles Street.

 In April 2010, after several years in which no construction had taken place, the project was mothballed and work began on creating a temporary park on part of the site.

 The site was subsequently occupied by protesters unhappy about the lack of development.
 In January 2014, the park was demolished, and work resumed on the construction.

 The centre was opened at 10 am on 5 November 2015, by Alexandra Burke at the Forster Square entrance, and simultaneously at other entrances by representatives from Bradford City and the Bradford Burns Unit, and by the world's longest-married couple Karam and Kartari Chand.

+In 2021 Debenhams closed following the firm's liquidation.
+In 2024 Marks and Spencer announced they intended to withdraw from the centre.